PowerShell scripts to execute within PowerShell Universal.

 Changes how the script reacts when there is an error within the script.
 By default, terminating and non-terminating errors are ignored and the script will always be successful.
 You can change this setting to stop to cause scripts to fail immediately when an error is encountered.

-Allows you to define the required PowerShell version for the script.
-By default, it uses the server-wide default PowerShell version.
-PowerShell versions are automatically located the first the Universal Server starts up.
-You can also add PowerShell Versions on the Settings / General page.
+Allows you to define the required PowerShell environment for the script.
+By default, it uses the server-wide default PowerShell environment.
+PowerShell environments are automatically located the first the Universal Server starts up or read from the

 The number of minutes before the script will timeout.
 The default value of 0 means the script will run forever.
 Once a script reaches it's time out, it will be cancelled.

 The anonymous setting allows the script to be run when the user is not authenticated.
 This is useful when using scripts in Pages.

 When checked, this will disable the storage of pipeline output.
 This will greatly reduce the CPU and storage overhead of jobs.
 The script will still write to the information, warning, and error streams.